geo-fluid-dynamics/sapphire/README.md

 ![Sapphire](https://github.com/geo-fluid-dynamics/sapphire-docs/blob/master/Sapphire-Logo.png?raw=true)

-Sapphire (memnonically: Simulations automatically programmed with [Firedrake](https://www.firedrakeproject.org/)) is an engine for constructing PDE-based simulations discretized in space with mixed finite elements and in time with finite differences.
+Sapphire (mnemonically: Simulations automatically programmed with [Firedrake](https://www.firedrakeproject.org/)) is an engine for constructing PDE-based simulations discretized in space with mixed finite elements and in time with finite differences.